AI-team-UoA/pyJedAI/README.md

 See the full list of dependencies and all versions used, in this [file](https://github.com/Nikoletos-K/pyJedAI/blob/main/requirements.txt).

-# Bugs
+# Bugs, Discussions & News

+[GitHub Discussions](https://github.com/Nikoletos-K/pyJedAI/discussions) is the discussion forum for general questions and discussions and our recommended starting point.
 Please report any bugs that you find [here](https://github.com/Nikoletos-K/pyJedAI/issues).

-# Discussions & News

-[GitHub Discussions](https://github.com/Nikoletos-K/pyJedAI/discussions) is the discussion forum for general questions and discussions and our recommended starting point.

 # Team & Authors

 <img align="right" src="https://www.di.uoa.gr/themes/corporate_lite/logo_en.png" alt="pyJedAI" width="250"/>